-You can revert or “undo” planning actions, including splashing, with Jedox OLAP Server using either Jedox Excel Add-in and Jedox Web, but this functionality requires a bit of foresight.
-It is not possible to spontaneously undo a series of actions.
-The user must first explicitly define an area of the cube where data will be entered, known as setting a reference for undo or an undo lock.
+You can revert or “undo” planning actions, including splashing, with the Jedox In-Memory DB Server in both Jedox Excel Add-in and Jedox Web, but this functionality requires a bit of foresight.
+It is not possible to spontaneously undo a series of actions; the user must first set a reference for undo (undo lock), which explicitly define an area of the cube where data will be entered, known as setting a reference for undo or an undo lock.
 From the moment such a area is defined on a cube, other users will not be able to enter data in that cube area; however, they will be able to read data (including the user’s current changes).
 OLAP Server maintains an explicit history of undo locks made by the user and allows this user to undo the last action(s) step by step, revert all writeback actions since setting the undo lock, or commit the changes.
 Only after the user either reverts or commits will the lock will be unset, and other users will be able to enter data in the cube area again.

 To be able to set a reference for undo, the user must have write access on the cube.
 Committing, or reverting (in other words: releasing) active undo locks is only possible for the user who defined the undo lock, or for the “admin” user or another user with “D” access on the “system operations” role rights object.